How to Use ASQ Learning Activities to Support Child Development

 Each book is structured a bit differently, but both include tons of fun and simple activity ideas that parents can try between screenings to help their children make progress in certain developmental or social-emotional areas.
 All materials are written at a fourth- to sixth-grade reading level, so they’re accessible to a wide range of parents.

-ASQ:SE-2 Learning Activities has 90 activities (more than 10 for each age range), as well as a variety of additional resources—newsletters for parents that explain social-emotional development; age-specific tip sheets on sleeping, feeding, and calming; and handouts that address topics like child care, stress, and toileting, which are linked to social-emotional development.
+The ASQ:SE-2 Learning Activities & More has 90 activities (more than 10 for each age range), as well as a variety of additional resources—newsletters for parents that explain social-emotional development; age-specific tip sheets on topics like stress and calming; and handouts that address topics like toileting and preparing for kindergarten, which are linked to social-emotional development.

-Each ASQ Learning Activities book comes with this informational letter to parents.
-Copy and share to introduce learning activities and reinforce the importance of child development.
+Each ASQ Learning Activities book comes with this informational letter to parents to introduce them to the ASQ learning activities and reinforce the importance of child development.
+These pre-made letters make it easy to quickly answer parents’ and familiarize them with the learning activities.

 When to use the books